NiklasEi/cinnog/README.md

 **There is an [example app] which is hosted at https://cinnog.netlify.app/**

-This project uses a custom branch of Leptos to be able to directly serve the output directory as a static website.
-Some additional changes were required to integrate the ECS data layer into the router.
+This project uses the `main` branch of Leptos to be able to directly serve the output directory as a static website.

 ## The Data layer